santamm/disaster-response-pipeline/README.md

 ## Project Motivation<a name="motivation"></a>
 In this project we analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

 The data set contains real messages that were sent during disaster events.
-We created machine learning pipeline to categorize these events so that messages can be sent to an appropriate disaster relief agency.
+We created machine learning pipeline to classify these events so that messages can be sent to an appropriate disaster relief agency.
+A basic model has been generated using a RandomForestClassifier that gave us an overall accuracy of 94.19%, however when launching the train_classifier.py you can choose to pass a --gridsearch parameter that will activate a grisearchCV to look for best hyperparameters to train the model on.
+Please be aware that this can be very slow.
+As it was running for more tha 12 hours on a dual core CPU, in the Juyter notebook you will can also run a RandomizedSearchCV on a sample dataset (for example 2000 datapoints), that will run in few minutes.
+Also it is possible to pass the -- alternative parameter, that will build an alternative model with a LinearSVC classifier and a custom Tranformer that adds an additional feature.
+We check if the sentence include verbs asking for supplies like "we need water", or "food required", etc., starting from a list of lemmas and genarating all synonyms.
+The list of synonyms is passed as an initialization parameter for the class.
+The new feature is True if any words in the list of forms is part of the text, False otherwise

-The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app also displays visualizations of the data.
+The project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displays visualizations of the data and a wordmap generated from the text messages receoved.

-The data has been made available by ...., and the original source can be found [here](...)

 ## File Descriptions <a name="files"></a>
 The Jupyter notebooks included in this project are:
+- ETL Pipeline Preparation.ipynb
+- ML Pipeline Preparation.ipynb

-- Python Files:
+Python Files:
+- process_data.py:      load, clean, and save data to a sqllite db
+- train_classifier.py:  train and test classifier
+- train_utils.py:       utilities functions for training
+- need_extractor.py:    custom Transformer

-- webapp files...
+- run.py:               start webapp

+Data files (under data directory):
+- disaster_categories.csv       categories to classify nessages to
+- message-categories.csv        messages received

 ## Results<a name="results"></a>
-The following results are showed in the notebooks:
+The webapp has been deployed on Heroku and can be accessed at the following url:

 -

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>